putzgrillo/COMEX/README.md

 # Dissertation

-Goal: meta-learning model to assign weights to forecasts from a pool of methods.
+Goal: meta-learning model to select best forecast combination based on a pool of candidate methods.

-Based on FFORMS and FFORMA, however, the idea is to create a time-variant weights assignment.